 Oakland, California: welcoming and enterprising in spirit and gritty and multicultural in soul.
 It is a diverse city that has a similar “hustle and bustle” to San Francisco.
 After spending a weekend in Oakland, I can see why it is San Francisco’s beloved counterpart!

-The next day, I grabbed a latte at Snow White Coffee and strolled down Piedmont Avenue.
+The following day, I grabbed a latte at Snow White Coffee and strolled down Piedmont Avenue.
 I stopped in to La Farine Bakery and ogled their legendary olive bread.
-I decided that my money was better spent on books than carbohydrates and headed down the street to the Owl and Company Bookshop.
+I decided that my money was better spent on books than carbohydrates, so I headed to the Owl and Company Bookshop.
 Independent bookstores have a special place in my heart.
 Owl and Company is one of a kind; they offer vintage and antiquarian books on all subjects.
 You can imagine my delight when I found a signed book about Budapest circa 1922!
-On a similar note, Walden Pond Books is not to be missed.
+On a parallel note, Walden Pond Books is not to be missed.
 They have a larger selection of your usual finds than Owl and Company.
 Be sure to set aside time to peruse their aisles.

 Next on my list was Oaktown Spice Shop.
-As someone who enjoys cooking, the herbs and spices at Oaktown are unrivaled.
-I appreciate mindfully sourced ingredients and Oaktown stands by their values.
+As someone who enjoys cooking, Oaktown is my Disneyland.
+Their herbs and spices are unrivaled.
+I appreciate mindfully sourced ingredients, and Oaktown stands by their values.
 Having worked up an appetite, I indulged in Dosa by Dosa’s tandoori lamb kebabs, Chennai fried chicken, and potato-stuffed naan.
 I would come back to Oakland just for Dosa by Dosa’s Indian food!
-I rounded out the afternoon by grabbing a beer at Drake’s Dealership and playing with the shelter cats at Cat Town.
+I rounded out the afternoon by grabbing a beer at Drake’s Dealership and playing with rescue cats at Cat Town.
 Adult beverages and adoptable kitties, what’s not to love?

-Oakland certainly holds its own next to San Francisco.
+Oakland certainly holds its own beside San Francisco.
 The city lives up to its motto of “Love Life.”
-Each neighborhood goes above and beyond in fostering a deep sense of community.
-There is much more to explore and I cannot wait to return.
+Each neighborhood goes above and beyond to foster a deep sense of community.
+There is much more to explore, and I cannot wait to return.
 Have you been to Oakland?
 If so, what are your favorite places to visit or things to do?
 Please comment below or e-mail me with your recommendations!